redis-field-engineering/redis-connect-dist/README.md

   - targets: ["localhost:19090"]
 ```

 Redis Connect provides a dashboard for monitoring the system.
-After installing Grafana and connecting it to Prometheus (i.e., adding a datasource), you can install the Redis Connect dashboard by navigating to the Grafana dashboard page and clicking New -> Import.
+After installing Grafana and connecting it to Prometheus (i.e., adding a data source), you can install the Redis Connect dashboard by navigating to the Grafana dashboard page and clicking New -> Import.

 The Redis Connect dashboard reports the following metrics: